yonkahlon/Zenject/README.md

 1. From [Releases Page](https://github.com/modesttree/Zenject/releases).
 Here you can choose between the following:

-    * **Zenject-WithAsteroidsDemo.vX.X.unitypackage** - This is equivalent to what you find in the Asset Store and contains the sample game "Asteroids" as part of the package.
+    * **Zenject-WithAsteroidsDemo.vX.X.unitypackage** - This is equivalent to what you find in the Asset Store and contains both sample games "Asteroids" and "SpaceFighter" as part of the package.
 All the source code for Zenject is included here.
-    * **Zenject.vX.X.unitypackage** - Same as above except without the Sample project.
+    * **Zenject.vX.X.unitypackage** - Same as above except without the Sample projects.
-    * **Zenject-BinariesOnly.vX.X.unitypackage** - If you don't care about the source you can install Zenject from this package, which just contains a few DLL files.
     * **Zenject-NonUnity.vX.X.zip** - Use this if you want to use Zenject outside of Unity (eg. just as a normal C# project)

 1. From the [Asset Store Page](http://u3d.as/content/modest-tree-media/zenject-dependency-injection/7ER)